akeneo/pim-docs/cookbook/import_export/create-connector.rst

                 tabTitle: acme_enrich.form.job_instance.tab.mapping.title
                 tabCode: pim-job-instance-mapping

-After a cache clear (`app/console cache:clear`), you should see your new tab in the job edit form.
-If not, make sure that you ran the `app/console assets:install --symlink web` command
+After a cache clear (``app/console cache:clear``), you should see your new tab in the job edit form.
+If not, make sure that you ran the `app/console assets:install --symlink web` command.

-Now that we have our extension loaded in our form, we can add some logic into it
+Now that we have our extension loaded in our form, we can add some logic into it, check how to `customize the UI`_.

+.. _customize the UI: ../ui